What is two-factor authentication?

 What should a user do if they lose their phone or change their phone number?

-Online Tech offers two-factor authentication for VPN access as an optimal security measure to protect against online fraud and unauthorized access for clients that connect to their networks from a remote location.
+Online Tech offers two-factor authentication for VPN access as part of its VPN security solutions that protect against online fraud and unauthorized access for clients who connect to their networks from a remote location.

 Adding an extra layer of protection is highly recommended for any client concerned with security.
 It is required by PCI DSS compliance, and recommended to meet HIPAA compliance.
 With the advent of widespread mobile phone use, linking the second authentication factor to a personal device makes achieving secure access an easy task.